maxlapides/dovetailer/README.md

 ## Troubleshooting

-### My reset styles and responsive styles aren't added to my HTML!
+### My reset styles and responsive styles aren't being added to my HTML!

 You forgot to add a `<head>` to your HTML, didn't you?